njoyard/ist/doc2.markdown

 <section class="doc-item">
 <section class="doc-desc">
-Finally, helpers are called with the current rendering context as `this`.
-Like the first argument, `this` is actually a Context object.
+Helpers are called with the current rendering context as `this`.
+Like the first argument, `this` is a Context object.
+The first argument to helpers can be `undefined` when a directive is used without any argument, thus you might prefer always calling Context object utilities on `this`.

+Finally, you can throw exceptions in directive helpers.
+Those will be reported with added context data (such as the current template and line number).

 </section>
 </section>